nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

    * The primary key is the column that stores the ID that uniquely identifies the message.
      The value to be stored in this column is numbered by the framework using :ref:`generator`.
    * The attribute information of the table defines the columns corresponding to each item of the message to be received.
-   * Define common items (registration user ID, registration date and time, etc.) according to each project method.
+   * Define common items (registration user ID, registration date and time, etc.) according to each project architecture.

   INS_PROJECT_RECEIVE_MESSAGE
    ===================================== ======================